nathanmarz/specter-wiki/List-of-Navigators.md

 ### BEGINNING

 `BEGINNING` navigates to the empty subsequence before the beginning of a collection.
 Useful with `setval` to add values onto the beginning of a sequence.
-Returns a lazy sequence when used in a select.

 ```clojure
 => (setval BEGINNING '(0 1) (range 2 7))